-All PIs must certify that the research facilities, its researchers and employees adhere to the Animal Welfare Act, National Research Council Guide for the Care and Use of Laboratory Animals, and any appropriate U.S. Department of Agriculture or National Institutes of Health Regulations and Standards or similar country standards.
-An Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC) or its equivalent must approve research involving human subjects or animals, and a copy of the approval or pending approval must be sent with this application.
-Copies of annual renewal of IRB/IACUC protocols must be forwarded to The Marfan Foundation.
-IRB approval must be documented prior to dispensation of The Marfan Foundation funds.
+If using mice, it is recommended that preliminary data is derived using appropriate condition-specific models.
+All PIs must certify that the research facilities, its researchers, and employees adhere to the Animal Welfare Act, National Research Council Guide for the Care and Use of Laboratory Animals, and any appropriate U.S. Department of Agriculture or National Institutes of Health Regulations and Standards or similar country standards.
+An Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), or its equivalent must approve research involving human subjects or animals, and a copy of the approval or pending approval must be sent with this letter of intent.
+Copies of the annual renewal of IRB/IACUC protocols must be forwarded to The Marfan Foundation.
+IRB approval must be documented before the dispensation of The Marfan Foundation funds.
 The application must include letters of support and appropriate local IRB and/or IACUC approvals if the proposed project uses facilities not routinely available to or directly under the supervision of the sponsoring program.